axone-protocol/docs/docs/whitepaper/roles.md

 It is particularly recommended to deposit quality datasets, on the one hand because it will be much more likely to be used many times (and to be well curated), on the other hand it will give the provider a well known reputation that he can use in his favor for other deposits or if he decides to curate.

-## Algorithm & Infrastructure Providers
+## Service Providers

-Algorithms & Infrastructure providers are members of the community who have deposited and are able to run what is called a service.
+Service providers are members of the community who have deposited and are able to run what is called a service.
 A service can be an algorithm, a processing software, a tool... requiring a processing time.
 They are paid by the builders on an hourly rate that they define themselves according to the duration of use.

-It is particularly recommended to deposit quality algorithms & infrastructure softwares, on the one hand because it will be much more likely to be used many times (and to be well curated), on the other hand it will give the provider a well known reputation that he can use in his favor for other deposits or if he decides to curate.
+It is particularly recommended to deposit quality service software, on the one hand because it will be much more likely to be used many times (and to be well curated), on the other hand it will give the provider a well known reputation that he can use in his favor for other deposits or if he decides to curate.

 The provider will be able to create a descriptive page for his repository at any time.
-However, in order for a builder to be able to invoke and use this algorithm/infrastructure, he will have to stake KNOW in proportion to the hourly fee that he will define himself.
+However, in order for a builder to be able to invoke and use this service, he will have to stake KNOW in proportion to the hourly fee that he will define himself.

 ## Builders

-Builders are members of the community who will consume/use the resources given by the data providers and by the algorithm & infrastructure providers in order to create one or more knowledge.
+Builders are members of the community who will consume/use the resources given by the data providers and by the service providers in order to create one or more knowledge.

 They are the ones who will pay in KNOW tokens for the data sets and services used.

 Overall, they are the ones who are behind the creation of the Data Spaces (with of course the participation of all stakeholders).
 However, they can also decide to build on an existing Data Space.

 ## Curators

-IMAGE (à faire pour tous les rôles)

-Technical skills: Intermediate   |   Time investment: Low to High   |   Risk level: High

 <br/>